 More Tips for Attracting Sparrows

-While it can be a challenge to attract different types of sparrows to the backyard, the rewards are well worth the effort when these perky birds begin to congregate at feeders and show off their subtle distinctions.
-By providing for sparrows' specific needs, every backyard birder can enjoy the company of these birds.
+While it can be a challenge to attract different types of sparrows to the yard, the rewards are well worth the effort when these perky birds begin to congregate at feeders and show off their subtle distinctions.
+By providing for sparrows' specific needs, every birder can enjoy the company of these birds.

 Want to know what sparrow species you might expect at your feeders?
 Check out the photo gallery of North American sparrows!